srikanthcs7/srikanthmargam/README.md

 # Thank you for being here.

-## Most of the stuff is built by AI (ofcourse with my inputs 😉).
-Feel free to clone it.
+## Almost most of the stuff here is built by AI (with me as the genius behind the scenes, of course 😉).
+Feel free to clone it—AI won’t mind, and neither will I!